 Job Sharing Is Like A Marriage

-Like a happy marriage, effective job sharing requires trust, flexibility and compatibility between partners.
-The big secret behind a successful job-share situation is finding the right fit between employees.
+Like a happy marriage, effective job sharing requires trust, flexibility, and compatibility between partners.
+The big secret behind a successful job-share situation is finding the right fit for employees.

 This is why if you are going to share your job you take your time finding the right teammate.

 Your job-share partner should have a similar professional style, work ethic, career goals and values as you.
 You don't want to come in for your half of the week and have to re-do all the work your teammate's work because it's not up to snuff.

 Most importantly, you should trust that any issues that arise when you are out of the office will be handled in a professional and thorough manner.
 You must be confident that your job will be performed equally well whether it's your day or theirs.

 A job share should function as smoothly as if only one person filled the position.
 You and your partner must communicate as seamlessly as if you shared a brain.

 That means setting up systems that make it quick and easy for you to hand off projects to each other.
 The other person should be able to easily find the answer to questions and understand the work you completed.

 For instance, at the end of your work shift, leave a memo about the work you completed.
 You could agree on consistent methods for naming and organizing both computer files and paper records.
 To help control your shared inbox, develop a way to sort and store e-mail that is efficient and simple.